DeepanshuJha/Real-Time-Traffic-Management/README.md

 Misc:

 Copy all three files in tha same directory.
-Then open R and then please chage the path of the train and test file.
+Then open R and then please change the path of the train and test file.
 After running the file, the result will tell us how much time should be alloted to that lane.
 And subsequently all other lanes will be handled.